Emma Gee: Later work and honors

 Gee and her husband, Yuji Ichioka, carried on their efforts to increase Asian American representation in higher education after the Asian American Political Alliance was disbanded in 1969.
 The Asian American Studies Center, one of the first academic institutions in the US devoted to the study of Asian American experiences, was founded at UCLA thanks in part to their leadership.

 In 2004, UCLA's Asian American Studies Center established the "Yuji Ichioka and Emma Gee Endowment for Social Justice and Immigration Studies" to honor Ichioka and Gee's contributions to the advancement of Asian Americans.
 The endowment supports research-related activities that celebrate their contributions.
 One of the first recipients of support from the endowment was Grace Lee Boggs, a Chinese American author, social activist, philosopher, and feminist, whom Gee met early in the 1963 March on Washington.
-The endowment also provided key support for a student and community-based forum regarding the 30th anniversary of the freeing of Chol Soo Lee, a Korean American immigrant who was wrongfully convicted of murder.
-In 2020, the four ethnic studies centers, American Indian Studies Center, Asian American Studies Center, Bunche Center for African American Studies, and Chicano Studies Research Center, by itself which form the institute of UCLA are celebrating their 50th anniversary not to mention the century of UCLA.
+The endowment also provided key support for a student- and community-based forum regarding the 30th anniversary of the freeing of Chol Soo Lee, a Korean American immigrant who was wrongfully convicted of murder.